Cup of Joe (band): 2025–present: Silakbo and Sandali

 In June, the band's lead vocalists Bernardino and Ridao performed at Lov3laban, a Pride Month celebration.
 In July, Cup of Joe announced that they would hold their third major concert, titled Stardust, at the Araneta Coliseum on October 10–11.
 Tickets for the concert were sold out within a day of their release.
 An overseas tour, also titled Stardust was later announced, spanning multiple cities in the United States and Canada from October to November.
 Later that month, they were listed as performers at the Aurora Music Festival in Cebu, which is scheduled for November 22.

 In September, the band released a new single, "Sandali", to commemorate their seventh anniversary.
-The band also announced that they are set to perform at the Coca-Cola Arena in Dubai on November 29, as part of the "Stardust" concert.

 At the Araneta leg of the "Stardust" concert in October, Cup of Joe performed several of their prominent singles and included Janine Teñoso as guest performer.

 On October 17, the band released their live album Silakbo (Live), and features live recordings from their second solo concert in Araneta Coliseum, supporting their debut album Silakbo, and consists of 22 tracks.
+The band performed at the Coca-Cola Arena in Dubai on November 29, as part of the "Stardust" tour.
+Additional stops were announced for 2026 in Santa Rosa, Laguna and Tacloban.

+In December, Cup of Joe was designated by Billboard Philippines as the leading artist of 2025.
+They were also designated by Spotify Philippines as both the Top Local Artist and Top Local Group of 2025, while "Multo" and "Tingin" were included among the Top Local Songs of the year, placing first and seventh respectively.
+"Multo" was also recognized by Apple Music Philippines as its Top OPM Song of 2025, while "Tingin" and "Misteryoso" also placed seventh and 10th respectively on the said list.

+In 2026, "Multo" reached over 500 million streams on Spotify, making it the most-streamed OPM song of all time, surpassing the record previously held by Up Dharma Down's "Tadhana".
+In May, the band released their second extended play (EP), titled Sandali on May 1.
+In the same month, the band took the stage on May 23 for "Sandali: The Cup of Joe Fest" at the Philippine Sports Stadium in Bulacan, becoming the first OPM act to host a solo concert at the venue.

+On July 24, they posted a gig tour called "Sandali Sessions", which is promoting their new Sandali EP with five locations that will be revealed one after another.